Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/edit-data-link.md

 # Edit Data Link

-A data link specifies a connection between your Genus App Services application server and your database server.
+A data link specifies a connection between your Genus Services application server and your database server.
 The data link specification depends on your database system.

 **Oracle**